ebylmz/GTUCAD/README.md

   We test all the code with Linux application called "evince".
 To see all the test result you can use this kernel comment
   $  evince test*eps

+Label list holds the order of the entity priorty and entity list holds it's data